Battle Riot IV

 Battle Riot IV was a professional wrestling supercard event produced by Major League Wrestling (MLW) that took place on June 23, 2022 at the Melrose Ballroom in New York City.
 It was the fourth event under the Battle Riot chronology.

-Matches from the event were taped for future MLW programming; the main card aired on November 3, 2022 on Pro Wrestling TV (PWTV), while the undercard would air as part of the new season of MLW Fusion that premiered on November 10.
+Matches from the event were taped for future MLW programming; the main card aired as a television special on November 3, 2022 on Pro Wrestling TV (PWTV), while the undercard would air as part of the new season of MLW Fusion that premiered on November 10.

 Production

 Background

 Battle Riot is a recurring event that was established by MLW in 2018.
 The event is named after the Battle Riot match, a multi-competitor match type in which wrestlers are eliminated until one is left and declared winner.
 The match begins with a number of participants in the ring, who are then eliminated by either pin, submission, or going over the top rope and having both feet touch the venue floor.
 The declared winner of the Battle Riot match receives a future title shot for the MLW World Heavyweight Championship.
 On March 19, 2022, it was announced that Battle Riot IV would take place on June 23, 2022 at the Melrose Ballroom in New York City.